AmritAnand-2003/URL-Shortener/README.md

 # 🌐 URL Shortener Web App

 This is a **simple and efficient URL shortener** web application built with Django.
-It allows users to shorten long URLs, track usage statistics, and manage expiration times.
+It allows users to shorten long URLs, assign custom short URLs, track usage statistics, and manage expiration times.
 The app also includes a scheduled job to automatically delete expired URLs.

 ---

 ## 🚀 Key Features

 - **🔗 Shorten URLs**: Convert long URLs into short, unique links.
+- **✨ VIP Custom Shortening: Users can assign a custom short URL for their links.
+If the custom short URL already exists, the system reuses it.
 - **⏳ URL Expiration**: Set an expiration time (TTL) for each shortened URL.
 - **🗄️ Database**: Persistent storage using SQLite for URL mappings and metadata.
 - **⚙️ Automatic Cleanup**: Expired URLs are deleted daily via a cron job.